 For my graduate degree, I found myself at Boston University.
 What a place to engage philosophy, religion, and life: The professional home of Elie Wiesel, Peter Berger, Howard Zinn, Paula Fredriksen, and others.
 More importantly for me, the home of Alan Olson, Ray Hart, Wesley Wildman, and Lucien Richard.
 I am forever indebted to the ego-less expertise, high expectations, hard work, and gentle presence of these four teachers.
 They gave me possibilities of thought that I am still exploring, and skills that I am still honing and using.
 They trained me to be the best religious studies teacher in the world (even if I fall short of that), while also allowing me to remain a seeker of truth.

-None of this even begins to mention the influence and constant presence of my family and friends, and I won’t attempt to do them justice here.
+None of this even begins to mention the influence and constant presence of my family, my friends, and my students.
+I won’t attempt to do them justice here.

 All along the way, two major insights were internally confirmed for me, even as they were often challenged externally: